sodadata/docs/soda-cl/sample-datasets.md

 <!--Linked to UI, access Shlink-->
 *Last modified on {% last_modified_at %}*

 When you add or edit a data source in Soda Cloud, use the `sample datasets` configuration to send 100 sample rows to Soda Cloud.
-Examine the sample rows to gain insight into the type checks you can prepare to test for data quality.
+Examine the sample rows to gain insight into the type of checks you can prepare to test for data quality.

 {% include code-header.html %}
 ```yaml